AntonGepting/tmux-interface-rs/ROADMAP.md

 - mb some loops into iterators
 - mb split tmux versions in different folders
 - mb split into different librarys (options, get, set objects)
+- mb all args as sructs because of versions diffs?

 # Strategy